 Please find below a variety of PowerPoints which will help you to understand the phonics and sounds children learn.
 These can then be used to help support your child at home.

-Thank you to all of the parents/ carers who managed to attend our Phonics Workshop on Monday 17th October.
+Thank you to all of the parents/ carers who were able to attend our Reception Phonics Workshop on Friday 17th November.
 If you were unable to attend, you will find all of the information given on the PowerPoint presentation below.

 Sounds taught in Reception